Analysis · Piece 4 · April 2026

 Keldric Faulk Auburn 2 5 66.0 #25–40 Run D elite (85.5) · raw rusher

 Young is the most complete #64 option.
 His 82.7 PFF rush grade clears Williams' 70.1 baseline while sitting squarely in the range Seattle can reach at their second pick.
-He's not a Year 1 starter, but he's a genuine development piece with starting upside.
+Not a Year 1 starter, but a genuine development piece with starting upside.

 Faulk is the developmental flier.
 His run defense grade (85.5) is elite — he has the physicality and block-shedding that translates.
 The pass rush grade (66.0) reflects rawness in his pass rush repertoire.
 If Macdonald's staff can teach the moves, the physical traits are there.
 Lower floor, higher ceiling than Young.